 In exceptional cases, students who cannot be in Cambridge at the time of a final or makeup examination may request permission from the Administrative Board to take the examination in absentia.
 Applications are available from the Registrar.

-Petitions for in absentia exams from members of Harvard College athletic teams participating in tournament competitions and students who are either on leave or studying elsewhere for Harvard degree credit may be approved by the Registrar.
+Petitions for in absentia exams from members of Harvard College varsity athletic teams participating in tournament competitions and students who are either on leave or studying elsewhere for Harvard degree credit may be approved by the Registrar.
 Other requests require permission of the Administrative Board.
-Before petitioning to take an examination in absentia, students should consult their Allston Burr Assistant Dean or Resident Dean of Freshmen.
+Before petitioning to take an examination in absentia, students should consult their Resident Dean.

 Students are responsible for any fees incurred in the administration of an in absentia examination, including proctoring fees, postage, and any extraordinary costs incurred in the delivery or administration thereof (room rentals, media rentals, etc.).